hbkworld/streaming-spec/streaming.md

 }
 ~~~~

-`"pattern"`: Describes the data pattern of [Signal Data](#signal-data), either
+-`"pattern"`: Describes the data pattern of [Signal Data](#signal-data), either

   - "V"; No timestamps, values only.
 This pattern is used only for synchronous values.
   - "TV"; One timestamp per value, first comes the timestamp, then the value.
 This pattern is used for asynrchonous values.
   - "TB"; One timestamp per signal block.
 The timestamp corresponds to the first sample in the signal block.
   - "XA"; First $x$ coordinate $x_0$ followed by one dimensional array of values $y_0, y_1.. y_n$.
   One dimensional arrays carry several values in another dimension (domain) but time, like frequency.
-Before sending data of such a pattern, the [One Dimensional Array Description](#One-Dimensional-Array-Description) has to be send once.
+  Before sending any data the `patternDetails` meta information has to be send once.
   Both dimensions have the `valueType` described in the `data` meta inforation.
   - "TXA"; Like "XA" with time stamp.
   - "AP"; Multidimensional array or array of points.
+Before sending any data the `patternDetails` meta information has to be send once.
   All dimensions have the `valueType` described in the `data` meta inforation.
   - "TAP"; Like "AP" with time stamp.

-`patternDetails`: Depends on the pattern

-`"endian"`: Describes the byte endianess of the [Signal Data](#signal-data) and timestamps, either
+-`"endian"`: Describes the byte endianess of the [Signal Data](#signal-data) and timestamps, either

   - "big"; Big endian byte order (network byte order).
-    - "little"   Little endian byte order.
+  - "little"; Little endian byte order.

-`"valueType"`: Describes the data type of the [Signal Data](#signal-data), either
+-`"valueType"`: Describes the data type of the [Signal Data](#signal-data), either

   - "u32"; unsigned int 32 bit
   - "s32"; signed int 32 bit
   - "u64"; unsigned int 64 bit
   - "s64"; signed int 64 bit
   - "real32"; IEEE754 float single precision
   - "real64"; IEEE754 float double precision
   - "canRaw";

 ![The can raw data type format](images/CanRaw2.png)